 Then they wheeled me in, put me under, and that was that.

 Afterward, as I woke up, in my groggy state, my first thought was to grab for them.
-I think I thought I was back to the Inn necause Maddie recalled me babbling about "Am I me?
+I think I thought I was back to the Inn because Maddie recalled me babbling about "Am I me?
 Am I me?"
-Before long, I came to ajd had a chance to examine.
+Before long, I came to and had a chance to examine.

 It was amazing.
 The scars are barely noticeable.
 They're still pretty big actually, but much, much smaller than before.
 I might actually be able to shop in regular places for tops and bras.
 Wear sundresses.
 Jog.
 See my feet.
 They're reshaped into perfectly symmetrical orbs.
 Almost too perfect.
 It bugs me how I've lost a certain natural appearance.
-I don't want people to think I have fake boobz.
+I don't want people to think I have fake boobz (I did get a lot of "are those real?" questions from creepy guys online, but mostly people assume rightly that at this size, you wouldn't pay to put those on your chest.)

 Part of me was excited - I looked great.
 I felt free.
 Part of me was sad, as I worried I might be - I had lost something that had come to be a part of me, as frustrating and inconvenient and painful as they could be.
 Never in all my years of wandering as Tyler or drifting from life to life via the Inn had I felt so attached to anything, let alone body parts I wasn't even born with.
 I worried about not being appreciative of the body I had inherited, but Cynthia has told me this was a dream of hers too.

-It's like being a new me, with the losses and gains that implies, but I get to keep being me, which is exciting.
+It's like being a new me (something I'm real familiar with) with the losses and gains that implies, but I get to keep being me, which is exciting.

 Once I got back into street clothes, Maddie and Ariel were gobsmacked.
 It was so different and yet it looked so rigbt.
 They were very supportive and very complimentary.
 They got me a card and pampered me while I recuperated.